HOW TO GET GIGS

 Often, business conferences or sales launchers will involve some kind of post-conference party or celebration.

 These will almost exclusively be booked through entertainment agents but can be extremely lucrative for musicians, as the company will usually be picking up the tab.
+Knowing how to handle the business side is key – see our guide on negotiating with clients.

 As well as a healthy fee, the company will usually be able to provide food, accommodation and any other expenses.